 Mimicking President Clinton’s motto, It’s the economy, stupid!, Wolsink coined: It’s the landscape, stupid!

-Figure 5 shows the dense distribution of wind farms in Germany and England/Wales.
+Figure 5 shows the dense distribution of wind farms in the United Kingdom and across Europe.
 In 2000, there were only 30 sites in England Wales, by 2011 this had grown five-fold to 150.
-The rapidity of the change in the landscape by such a significant visual element is a major reason for the antagonism they generate.
+The dense concentration of wind farms in Germany is particularly apparent.
+The density of wind farms and the rapidity of the change in the landscape by such a significant visual element is a major reason for the antagonism they generate.

 An additional factor in their visual impact is the growth in their size.
 During the 1980s, wind turbines were less than 50 m in height to the top of the hub with 10 – 15 m blades.
 By 2015, turbines had grown to 125 m with 50 m blades.
 These are very sizeable structures in the landscape, far larger than electricity transmission towers (Figure 6).
 Old 60 m turbines are being replaced by 150 m high turbines in a process called repowering which has also drawn flack.